 Notice to attend an annual general meeting and notice to attend an extraordinary general meeting at which the matter of alteration of the articles of association is to be addressed shall be issued not earlier than six weeks and not later than four weeks prior to the meeting.
 Notice to attend any other extraordinary general meeting shall be issued not earlier than six weeks and not later than three weeks prior to the meeting.

 10 § SHAREHOLDER ENTITLEMENT TO PARTICIPATE AT GENERAL MEETINGS

-Shareholders who wish to participate in the proceedings at a general meeting must i) be entered in a printout or other presentation of the entire share register regarding circumstances five weekdays prior to the meeting and ii) notify the company of their participation not later than 4pm on the day stated in the notice to attend the meeting.
-The last-mentioned day may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year's Eve, and may not occur earlier than five weekdays prior to the meeting.
+Shareholders who wish to participate in the proceedings at a general meeting shall notify the company of their participation by the date stated in the notice to attend the meeting.
+The last-mentioned day may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve, and may not occur earlier than five weekdays prior to the meeting.

-The board may solicit proxies in accordance with the procedure set forth in Chapter 7, section 4, second paragraph of the Swedish Companies Act.
+The board of directors may solicit proxies in accordance with the procedure set forth in Chapter 7, Section 4, second paragraph of the Swedish Companies Act (Sw. aktiebolagslagen (2005:551)).

 General meetings shall be held in Stockholm.

 The following business shall be addressed at an annual general meeting: